hortonworks/cloudbreak/README.md

 cbd start
 ```

-For the first it will take more time, as it does additional steps:
+At the first time it will take more time, as it does additional steps:
-- download all the docker images, neded by cloudbreak.
+- download all the docker images, neded by Cloudbreak.
 - create **docker-compose.yml**: Full confirguration of containers needed for Cloudbreak deployment.
 - create **uaa.yml**: Identity Server configuration.
 (For example default user/password in the last line)